acoli-repo/corpus-tools/src/TT-CQP.md

 the word and its its head.
 We do not want these to be taken into account in the statistics, but we do want to see them, which we can do by using `show:deps`.

-So creating the raw data for a Word Sketch in TT-CQP can be done by the following one-liner, after which we merely need to visualize the results:
+So creating the raw data for a Word Sketch in TT-CQP for the word "casa" can be done by the following one-liner, after which we merely need to visualize the results:

 ```
-echo 'Matches = [lemma="casa"]; group Matches head.lemma :: show:deps;' | tt-cqp
+echo 'Matches = [lemma="casa"]; group Matches head.lemma :: show:deps;' | tt-cqp --output=json
 ```

 ### Concordance Checking